-This brand new online course is designed for participants who are planning to set up a group to deliver activities and need to be informed about the choice of legal structure or are reviewing their existing structure to ensure that they have the most appropriate type to meet their aims and objectives.
+This course is designed for those who are planning to set up a group to deliver activities and need to be informed about the choice of legal structure or are reviewing their existing structure to ensure that they have the most appropriate type to meet their aims and objectives.
 It is important to make a fully informed decision about the type of legal structure that is a ‘best fit’ for what you want to achieve.
-The training will not look at the application processes and forms or issues of general governance such as Insurance, policies and procedures that may need to be put in place.
-Participants who are not sure are therefore encouraged to attend the 3VA training session on ‘Setting up a Community group’ before joining this training.

 - Knowledge of the range and types of Legal Structures that provide not for profit activities